Table of Contents here.

 Since Hopper’s father was dead, he was far less concerned about an accurate portrayal.
 “You can’t offend the dead,” he told Norton.

 Norton had decided that Hopper would be the subject matter expert for his research into what drove one of the country’s most noted artists.
 For years, Hopper’s father had painted in relative obscurity.
 However, when Hopper’s mother became a best-selling novelist, her notoriety created a halo around her husband.
 His wife’s success attracted clients to her husband.
 He began to achieve commercial success after he left the gallery of Mrs. Bellingham for Larry Gagosian.
-At the time of his death, he was commanding $200,000 to paint portraits of wealthy patrons taking the Dolly Parton Challenge.
+At the time of his death, he was commanding $2 million to paint portraits of wealthy patrons taking the Dolly Parton Challenge.

 Hopper did not like to be impolite, so he did not ignore the actor’s calls, even when Norton began to describe his father using words like “enigmatic,” “passionate,” and “charismatic.”

 Hopper was honest in their conversations.
 “I don’t know who you’ve been talking to, Mr. Norton.
 My father was uncomplicated.
 He was a narcissist, intent on his own path,” Hopper said in their last conversation.
-“He always wanted more or something else.
+“He always wanted more.
+Or something else.
 His children existed for his own amusement and disappointment.
 We were his accoutrements.
 He tried to seduce my ex-wife.
 In the end, he was a self-parody who died as he lived.”

 “Well, everyone’s entitled to their own opinion,” Norton had responded.
 “I’ll have more questions.”